Skip to main content

 Financial services agreements — including investment management agreements, private equity subscription documents, and derivatives contracts — typically include arbitration clauses for regulatory compliance reasons and to access the expertise of financially sophisticated arbitrators.
 Post-transaction disputes in mergers and acquisitions are frequently resolved through arbitration, particularly disputes about purchase price adjustments, representations and warranty indemnification claims, and earn-out payment disputes, where the parties prefer a private and expert forum.

 Agency and distribution agreements where a company appoints an agent or distributor to sell its products in a territory frequently include arbitration clauses to resolve commission disputes, territory violations, and termination claims in a private forum that protects the commercial relationship's confidential aspects.
 Landlord-tenant disputes in commercial contexts, where lengthy court proceedings could harm ongoing business relationships, are well-suited to arbitration.
 Technology agreements, including SaaS contracts and software development agreements, routinely include arbitration clauses to handle disputes over service levels and intellectual property.
 International contracts where both Quebec and foreign law may apply benefit from arbitration clauses specifying the governing law, seat of arbitration, and procedural rules.
 Professional service providers including accountants, engineers, and architects increasingly prefer arbitration clauses in their engagement letters to resolve fee disputes and professional liability claims efficiently.
 Employment agreements for senior executives often include arbitration clauses for disputes arising from termination or non-compete enforcement, offering a private forum for sensitive workplace disputes.
-Additionally, franchise agreements in Quebec systematically include arbitration clauses to resolve disputes between franchisors and franchisees regarding royalties, quality standards, territory exclusivity, and termination rights, ensuring confidential resolution that protects the brand value.
+Additionally, franchise agreements in Quebec systematically include arbitration clauses to resolve disputes between franchisors and franchisees regarding royalties, quality standards, territory exclusivity, and termination rights, confirming confidential resolution that protects the brand value.
 Technology licensing agreements also commonly mandate arbitration for disputes over intellectual property rights, royalty calculations, and sublicensing compliance.

 What to Include in Your Arbitration Agreement — Quebec (Convention d'arbitrage)